sverweij/dependency-cruiser/doc/rules-reference.md

     }]
 }
 ```
-... which makes sure depdendency-cruiser does not match stuff in the from folder
+... which makes sure dependency-cruiser does not match stuff in the from folder
 currently being matched.

 ### couldNotResolve